hcutchley/Blender_oldGPU/README.md

         cd build

-  //In the following replace sm_61 with your cuda graphics architechture (ensures not having to compile every single GPU, only your specific one) //
+  In the following replace sm_61 with your cuda graphics architechture (ensures not having to compile every single GPU, only your specific one)

    Run this command

     cmake .. -G "Visual Studio 17 2022" -A x64 ^
     -DWITH_CYCLES_CUDA_BINARIES=ON ^